Neelesh-Janga/23-Java-Design-Patterns/src/com/neelesh/design/patterns/creational/singleton/README.md

 * Also using Double-Checked locking ensures thread safety while minimizing synchronization overhead.

+* The threadEntryCount volatile variable is used to track how many times the singleton is accessed in a multithreaded environment (Note: This is done as a part of testing the model).

-* **Pro:** Thread-safe & lazy initialization.
+* **Pros:** Thread-safe & lazy initialization.

-* **Con:** Synchronization overhead.
+* **Cons:** Synchronization overhead, not clone-safe and susceptible to reflection APIs.

 ### 4. Serialization-Safe Singleton

 * The SerializationSafeSingleton class ensures that the singleton contract is maintained during serialization and de-serialization.
 The readResolve method is used to return the existing instance during de-serialization.

-* **Pro:** Thread-safe & handles Serialization.
+* **Pros:** Thread-safe & handles Serialization.

-* **Con:** Complexity — Double-checked locking introduces complexity.
+* **Cons:** Complexity — Double-checked locking introduces complexity, not clone-safe and susceptible to reflection APIs.

 ### 5. Enum Singleton

 * The EnumSingleton implementation leverages Java enums to create a singleton.
 Enums in Java are inherently serializable and thread-safe.

+* Note: The purpose of default constructor here is to check for eager instantiation of the EnumSingleton class (done as a part of testing).

-* **Pro:** Thread-safe, handles Serialization & immune to Reflection APIs.
+* **Pros:** Thread-safe, handles Serialization, clone-safe & immune to Reflection APIs.

-* **Con:** Limited extensibility — Enums cannot be subclassed or extended.
+* **Cons:** Not Lazy-Loaded.

 ## Testing and Demonstrations

-The SingletonTest class serves as a comprehensive demonstration and validation suite for various implementations of the Singleton Pattern.
+The SingletonTest class serves as a detailed demonstration and validation suite for various implementations of the Singleton Pattern.
 Its primary purpose is to showcase the behavior of different singleton instances and to test the robustness of these implementations under various scenarios.

 Here’s a brief overview of what SingletonTest is doing:
-1. Lazy Singleton Testing:
-    * Creates instances of the lazy-initialized Singleton class.
-    * Checks whether two instances are the same, demonstrating that only one instance is created.

-2. Eager Singleton Testing:
-   * Creates instances of the eagerly-initialized EagerSingleton class.
-   * Verifies that the instances are identical, illustrating the singleton pattern’s guarantee of a single instance.

-3. Thread-Safe Singleton Testing:
-   * Utilizes the ThreadSafeSingleton class to create instances.
-   * Ensures that thread safety is maintained by confirming that multiple threads can’t create separate instances simultaneously.

-4. Serialization-Safe Singleton Testing:
-   * Creates instances of SerializationSafeSingleton.
-   * Validates that the singleton behavior persists during the process of serialization and de-serialization.

-5. Serialization and De-serialization Testing:
+* lazySingletonTest(): Demonstrates lazy singleton behavior.

+* eagerSingletonTest(): Demonstrates eager singleton behavior.

-   * Specifically focuses on the serialization and de-serialization of the ThreadSafeSingleton and SerializationSafeSingleton instances.
+* serializationSafeSingletonTest(): Tests serialization mechanism and vulnerability of the serialization-safe singleton to reflection API attacks.
-   * Demonstrates that the de-serialized objects are the same as the original ones, maintaining the singleton contract.

-6. Reflection API Vulnerability Testing:
-   * Explores potential vulnerabilities to reflection attacks on SerializationSafeSingleton.
-   * Demonstrates how the readResolve method protects against the creation of additional instances during reflection-based instantiation.

-7. Enum Singleton Testing:
-   * Creates an instance of EnumSingleton.
-   * Highlights the inherent thread safety, serialization safety, and reflection safety of enum-based singletons.
+* enumSingletonTest(): Tests the Enum singleton instances, thread safety, serialization mechanism and vulnerability to reflection API attacks.

+* threadSafeSingletonTest(): Tests thread safety.

+### Multithreading Test:

+The MyThread, ThreadA, ThreadB, and ThreadC classes simulate a multithreading scenario where multiple threads access the ThreadSafeSingleton class concurrently.

+* MyThread class serves as the entry point for the multithreading test.

+* Three threads (tA, tB, and tC) are created, each instantiated with different instances of classes implementing the Runnable interface (ThreadA, ThreadB, and ThreadC).

+* Each thread is started (start() method is called), and join() is used to ensure that the main thread waits for each of the threads to finish before proceeding.

+* Multiple threads concurrently access and create instances of the singleton, and the threadEntryCount variable (volatile) is used to track the number of times the singleton is accessed.

+This type of test is essential to ensure that the singleton pattern is implemented correctly and safely in a multithreaded environment.
+It helps identify potential issues related to race conditions and thread safety.

 ## Conclusion

 In conclusion, the Singleton Pattern offers a versatile and powerful solution for scenarios where a single, globally accessible instance of a class is essential.
 Throughout our exploration, we delved into different flavors of the Singleton Pattern, each addressing specific challenges and requirements in its unique way.

 The Lazy Initialization (Basic Singleton) is simple and efficient, but its lack of thread safety may pose challenges in multithreaded environments.
 On the other hand, the Eager Initialization (Eager Singleton) ensures thread safety at the cost of immediate resource consumption.
 It’s a trade-off between simplicity and resource efficiency.